~ On the blog ~

 Account Creation and Installation

-With a solid understanding of how Google Tag Manager works, you're ready to set it up and start managing your tags effectively.
+With a solid understanding of how the Tag Manager works, you're ready to set it up and start managing your tags effectively.
 The first step is creating a GTM account.
 When I first embarked on this journey, I was surprised by how easy the process was.
 Here's a quick guide:

 1. Sign in to Google Tag Manager using your Google account.